AlexTISYoung/sGWAS/docs/guide.rst

 **Introduction**

-sibreg is a python library for performing regression with correlated observations within-class.
+sGWAS is a python library for performing regression with correlated observations within-class.

-In the sibreg/bin there is a script: 'sGWAS.py' (:doc:`sGWAS`).
+In the sGWAS/bin there is a script: 'sGWAS.py' (:doc:`sGWAS`).
 This script performs GWAS that fits both within and between family effects.

 The core model is the sibreg model (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
 (The correlations within-class result